eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.mqtt.generic/README.md

 * __step__: For decrease, increase commands the step needs to be known

 The value is internally stored as a percentage for a value between **min** and **max**.

+The channel will publish a value between 0 and 100.

 You can connect this channel to a Rollershutter or Dimmer item.